-Fine particulate concentrations exceeded the National Ambient Air Quality Guideline on one occasion at Wainuiomata during the past winter.
-Peaks in air pollution occurred during cold calm weather conditions when dispersion of air pollutants was poor.
+Fine particulate concentrations did not exceed the National Environmental Standard for fine particles at Wainuiomata during the past winter although pollution levels came close to it on one occasion.
+Peaks in air pollution tended to occur during cold calm weather conditions when dispersion of air pollutants was poor.

-Wainuiomata continues to be susceptible to air pollution events during the winter and Greater Wellington will continue to monitor fine particles at the current site and is also looking to establish a meteorological site in the valley for air pollution studies.
+Wainuiomata continues to be susceptible to air pollution events during the winter and Greater Wellington will continue to monitor fine particles at the current site and has also established a meteorological site in the valley for air pollution studies.
 The use of solid fuel fires for domestic heating is thought to be the main source of air pollution in Wainuiomata.